Connecticut Stream Flow Standards and Regulations

 Background

-Extensive effort by DEEP and numerous stakeholder work groups culminated in adoption of the Stream Flow Standards and Regulations on December 12, 2011.
-The process of classifying the streams and rivers of the State began with the Southeast Coastal, Pawcatuck and Thames Major basins and the stream flow classifications for these basins were finalized on October 7, 2014.
-Stream flow classifications for the South Central Coastal River Basin were finalized on September 6, 2016.
-Stream flow classifications for the Connecticut River Basin were finalized on February 20, 2018.
-Stream flow classifications for the Housatonic, Hudson and Southwestern were finalized on March 26, 2019.
+The Stream Flow Standards and Regulations were adopted on December 12, 2011.
+The process of classifying the streams and rivers of the State began with the Southeast Coastal, Pawcatuck, and Thames basins and were finalized on October 7, 2014.
+Streamflow classifications for the South Central Coastal basin were finalized on September 6, 2016.
+Streamflow classifications for the Connecticut River basin were finalized on February 20, 2018.
+Streamflow classifications for the Housatonic, Hudson, and Southwest basins were finalized on March 26, 2019.
 Classifications for all streams across the state are now complete.

 Additional Information: